gfteix/notes/Notes/Resume.md

 ### Software Developer (CI&T)
 April 2023 - Present

 - Currently contributing to the development of a subscription product for a client from the US.
 Using AWS Lambda and Node with Typescript, I am mostly working with API integrations.
+As the project works a lot "in the background" I am having the opportunity to work with asynchronous process - pub/sub (Solace) -, caching (redis)

 - Worked in the integration with a different range of APIs such as Zuora, Salesforce, Signifyd, Gmail.